-3. Once that’s done, sign in to your hosting account, open the DNS section and click on ‘Add custom records’.
+- Once that’s done, sign in to your hosting account, open the DNS section and click on ‘Add custom records’.
 There, paste the code you just copied.
-If this sounds complicated, click here to go to Google’s highly exhaustive table of contents where you’ll find step-by-step instructions on how to verify your domain name via your hosting provider.
+If this sounds complicated, click here to go to Google’s highly exhaustive table of contents where you’ll find step-by-step instructions on how to verify your domain name via your dedicated server hosting provider.

 Once you’ve verified your domain, your account will become active and you’ll be able to send/receive emails on your G Suite account.